 For those of you who may not know what a blog is, it’s short for web log, and is a frequently updated website consisting of blog posts, or entries (more often than not, dated entries) that are arranged in reverse chronological order.
 So when a reader comes to your site, they see your most recent article (often called posts), first.

-What Are The Time Factors?
+What Are The Time Factors For Building A Blog?

 This brings me to another Big plus of having a blog …

 Optimizing Your Site For The Search Engines is Much Easier With a Blog

 Each time you publish a blog post, you do what is called “pinging” the update services.

 In other words, you automatically notify the search engines (sometimes indirectly) that there is new content on your site so “come and take a look!”